Riemann-Hilbert problems for the resolved conifold: Introduction

 \subsection{The $\tau$-function}

-It turns out that the unique solution to the Riemann-Hilbert problems for all points $(v,w)\in M$, and fixed constant term $\xi\in \bT$, can be encoded in a single piecewise-holomorphic function $\tau=\tau(v,w,t)$.
+It turns out that the unique solutions of Theorem \ref{mememe} can be encoded in a single piecewise-holomorphic function $\tau=\tau(v,w,t)$.
 To do this we first re-express the unique solutions of Theorem \ref{mememe} in terms of maps $\Psi_\gamma\colon \bC^*\to \bC^*$ by writing

 It is easy to see that the maps $\Psi_\gamma$ are independent of the extended part of the central charge $Z_{\geq 2}$, and therefore only depend on $v,w$ and $t$.
 We then look for a piecewise-holomorphic function $\tau=\tau(v,w,t)$ which is invariant under simultaneous rescaling of all variables, and which satisfies